 They'll roll all over the floor."

-For this reason, I always recommend that every local church hold at least one dedicated piece of evangelistic work every year and set aside part of their annual budget accordingly.
-Better still, that every organization within that church has one church growth activity of its own as well as a major campaign together!
-Before this can happen, however, we need to shake off the idea that we were meant to be small.
-This is an obstacle to giving away growth.✞
+I always recommend that every local church hold one dedicated evangelistic work every year and set aside part of their budget accordingly.
+Better still, that every organization has one church growth activity and an effective campaign together!
+Before this can happen, however, we need to shake off the idea that churches need to be small, which is an obstacle to giving away growth.✞

-The clergy are intended to become the shepherd minister to the other shepherds who guide their congregation.
+Some churches want their clergy to become the shepherd minister to guide their congregation.
 They don't need to have all the gifts and skills of the Archangel Gabriel.
 The shepherd minister should be primarily a "shepherd of the shepherds."
-He should be the builder of the laity and the one who draws out their evangelism and other gifts and skills.
-The word "shepherd" comes from two Old English words "sceap" meaning "sheep" and "hierde" meaning "herder."
+He should be the builder of the laity and draw out their gifts and skills.
+The word "shepherd" comes from two Old English words, "sceap," meaning "sheep," and "hierde," meaning "herder."
 The shepherd minister is the herder of the sheep.
-Ideally, the shepherd minister should not also be the administrator, nor the leader of worship and certainly not the treasurer, gardener or choirmaster.
-They should be able to look for leadership skills and other gifts in laypeople in the congregation and use them to the fullest.
+Ideally, the shepherd minister should not also be the administrator, nor worship leader and certainly not the treasurer, gardener, or choirmaster.
+They should look for leadership skills and other gifts in laypeople in the congregation and use them to the fullest.
 I am always amused to read the list of qualities required by an appointment committee for a new minister for a congregation.
 Invariably, the list contains all the gifts present in the committee members and then some.
-The only possible candidate for some positions would be the Archangel Gabriel himself, and then only if he was prepared to take some night classes in furnace maintenance!
+The only possible candidate for some positions would be the Archangel Gabriel himself, and then only if he took some night classes in furnace maintenance!
 As shepherds, individual Christian people could take up their responsibilities.
-Jesus tells Peter in John 21.17 to "feed my sheep" and in John 21.15, "Feed my lambs."
-Shepherding is everyone's job but it is also hard work!✞
+Jesus tells Peter in John 21.17 to "Feed my sheep," and in John 21.15, "Feed my lambs."
+Shepherding is everyone's job, but it is also hard work!✞

-Another excuse used for not getting on with church growth and evangelism is that it is seen as somebody else's responsibility.
-It's amazing how many lay people feel that the only one who should work in a church is the minister, and how many ministers agree with this assumption!
+Another excuse used for not getting on with church growth and evangelism is that it is somebody else's responsibility.
+It's incredible how many lay people feel that the only one who should work in a church is the minister, and how many ministers agree with this assumption!
 When the photocopying machine breaks down, they ring the minister!
-There's a leak in the roof, they phone for the Rector.
-Mrs. Smith has a fall and needs a visit, only the clergy can go.
-Some ministers tell their people how much they abhor this kind of dependence on one person in a church, then get upset when people do something without telling them!✞
+There's a leak in the roof, and they phone for the Rector.
+Mrs. Smith has a fall and needs a visit, and only the clergy can go.
+Some ministers tell their people how much they dislike this kind of dependence on one person in a church yet get upset when people do something without telling them!✞

-David Pawson (1930-present) the British Bible teacher and author wrote of the modern church, "We have glorified littleness."
+"Littleness" is defined as "The state or quality of being little; as, the littleness of size, thought, duration, power, etc." David Pawson (1930-2020), the British Bible teacher, wrote of the modern church.
+"We have glorified littleness."
 Glorified littleness is a problem when church people prefer being small in number rather than growing.
 When new people begin attending a church, there is a tendency among existing members to resist them.
-This is often founded upon the mistaken and subtly deceptive notion in regards to the local church that "small was beautiful."
-"Glorified littleness" argues that numbers of people are not important, it is the spirit or the atmosphere in a church that counts.
-"Littleness" is defined as "The state or quality of being little; as, the littleness of size, thought, duration, power, etc." Jesus says in Matthew 18.20 "For where two or three gather in my name, there am I with them."
-This is often misquoted as, "For where two or three gather in my name, then there is the church." ✞
+This reaction comes from the mistaken and subtly deceptive notion regarding the local church that "small is beautiful."
+"Glorified littleness" argues that numbers of people are not significant.
+It is the spirit or the atmosphere in a church that counts.
+Jesus says in Matthew 18.20, "For where two or three gather in my name, there am I with them."
+Some people misquoted this verse with the patristic axiom, "Ubi tres, ibi Ecclesia" or "For where three are, there is the church."✞

-It is interesting to note the attention the Bible gives to counting in general and counting people in particular.
-Not only is there an Old Testament book named "Numbers" but Gideon, David, and others carefully count the number of people in Israel.
-Jesus himself is introduced to us at Bethlehem where his parents had gone because of a census which is counting of the number of the people in each district by the Roman authorities.
+It is interesting to note the Bible's attention to counting in general and counting people in particular.
+Not only is there an Old Testament book named after counting called "Numbers," but Gideon, David, and others carefully count the number of people in Israel.
+The Bible introduces us to Jesus at Bethlehem, where his parents had gone for a census or a counting of the number of the people in each Roman district.
 Numbers of people are recorded everywhere in the Bible.
-We read of the "Twelve Apostles," and "the feeding of the five thousand" in Matthew 14.13-21.
-In Matthew 15.29-39 we find "the feeding of the four thousand."
+We read of the "Twelve Apostles" and "the feeding of the five thousand" in Matthew 14.13-21.
+In Matthew 15.29-39, we find "the feeding of the four thousand."
 The church counts five hundred in 1 Corinthians 15.6 who met Jesus after the resurrection.
 Jesus certainly does not glorify littleness but instead delights in growth.
-"Somebody on the day of Pentecost was so full of the Spirit," writes David Pawson, (1930-present), "that they counted heads!"
-David Pawson also wrote the masterful book surveying the whole of Scripture called, "Unlocking the Bible."
+"Somebody on the day of Pentecost was so full of the Spirit," writes David Pawson, "that they counted heads!"
+David Pawson also wrote the masterful book surveying the whole of Scripture called "Unlocking the Bible."
 Saint Peter counts the fish as he pulls them out of his net according to John 21.11, "So Simon Peter climbs back into the boat and drags the net ashore.
-It is full of one hundred and fifty-three large fish, but even with so many the net is not torn."
+It is full of one hundred and fifty-three large fish, but even with so many, the net is not torn."
 Peter or someone nearby must have meticulously counted the number "one hundred and fifty-three" fresh fish one by one!
-The Early Church certainly takes great pride in counting the number of people who commit themselves to Christ and so should we!✞
+The Early Church certainly takes great pride in counting the number of people who commit themselves to Christ, and so should we!✞